CatScan-crypt/Starknet-ERC20-Deployer/README.md

 &nbsp;
 &nbsp;
-`The upgraded contract will contain automatic ownership on the token, this will give the ability to revoke or transfer ownership.`
+`The upgraded contract will contain an automatic ownership on the token, this will give the ability to revoke or transfer ownership.`

 To use the contract builder, run the following command: